Sunlitspace542/ultrastarfox/README.md

 to build ROM with Logging, run ``buildtolog.sh``

-to rebuild color palettes, run ``build palette.sh`` (as of right now, it does not appear to be working.)
+to rebuild color palettes, run ``buildpalette.sh`` (as of right now, it does not appear to be working.)

 After building, a debug symbol map will be created at ``SYMBOLS.TXT``.